Krukov/circa/README.md

 Why
 ===

-In microservice world you may need cache for sevice communication.
-Ussualy developers implement this cache in microservice itself but it is very common issue.
+In microservice world you may need cache for service communication.
+Usually developers implement this cache in microservice itself but it is very common issue.
 What if we can just user cache proxy in front of microservice for that?
-The same with Circut Breaker, RequestID generation and logging, rate limits and so on.
-Of cource you can try to configure nginx for that but not easy to configure it for this proposes and you may need to know hot to write in lua script. `Circa` need only a simple json config with rulls for you enpdoints that helps you to do all that staff from the box in 5 minutes
+The same with Circuit Breaker, RequestID generation and logging, rate limits and so on.
+You can try to configure nginx as side car for that, but it is not easy to configure and you may need to know hot to write in lua script. `Circa` need only a simple json config with rules for you enpdoints that helps you to do all that staff from the box in 5 minutes.
+Also it can modify requests, glue responces,

 Configuration
 =============